Celts to the Crèche

 Died about March 2, 589AD

-St. Non, whose name means “nun” was the mother of the patron saint of Wales, St. David (Dewi Sant) who died about 589 AD.
+On this 31st day of our journey with the Celts to the Crèche, we meet St. Non, whose name means “nun.”
+She was the mother of the patron saint of Wales, St. David (Dewi Sant).
+She likely died about 589 AD, even though she may have been born in the 400’s.
 She may have been a daughter or granddaughter of Brychan, king of Brecon in South Wales.

-Chapel: Her chapel stands near the original Celtic foundations on a cliff top overlooking the gorgeous St. Non’s Bay, about a mile south of St. David’s Cathedral in Pembrokeshire.
+Chapel: Non’s chapel stands near the original Celtic foundations on a picturesque cliff top overlooking the gorgeous St. Non’s Bay, about a mile south of St. David’s Cathedral in Pembrokeshire.
 The chapel along with St. Non’s Well is located on the Pembrokeshire Coastal Walk.

 Very close by St. Non’s Holy Well, a St. Non’s Chapel was built.
 Later, farmers began to dismantle St. Non’s Chapel to use for mending their stone fences, so her chapel was rebuilt in 1934.